 This is general conclusion and later in section 6 it will be supported by the 6-dimensional space $S\times SR$ with the structural group $G_s$.
-This property of conversion from unadmitted space rotation into space displacement will be called {\em basic property of the space}.
+This property of conversion from unadmitted spatial rotation into spatial displacement will be called {\em basic property of the space}.
 This displacement in the space which is a result of the basic property of the space will be called {\em spin displacement}.
-Its first and second derivative by the 1-parametric time $t$ will be called {\em spin velocity} and {\em spin acceleration} respectively and will be denoted by large letters $V$ and $A$ respectively.
-While the ordinary velocity has the property of inertia and it is limited by the light velocity $c$, the spin velocity is non-inertial and it is not limited, because it can be conceived just like a displacement.
-But practically, if a non-spinning mass is attached to the rotating body, then this non-spinning mass has inertia and hence the basic spin velocity is limited by $c$.
+Its first and second derivative by the 1-parametric time $t$ will be called {\em spin velocity} and {\em spin acceleration} and will be denoted by large letters $V$ and $A$ respectively.
+While the ordinary, i.e. inertial velocity has the property of inertia, the spin velocity is non-inertial, because it can be conceived just like a displacement in space.